 Facilitating opportunities for students to learn by doing

 Helping researchers discover and support good students

 Cultivating new students for continued academic and research involvement

 Supporting a friendly environment - particularly for women, underrepresented, and disabled students - to learn and grow within

 Supporting current and future NASA workforce development goals

 NASA JSP Details

 The JSP funds select students to work with WSU or industry researchers on NASA or NASA-relevant projects.
-Numerous opportunities reside in the WSU Aerospace Engineering department and the National Institute for Aviation Research (NIAR) - especially in the 7x10-ft Wind Tunnel in Spring 2016.
+Numerous opportunities reside in the WSU Aerospace Engineering department and the National Institute for Aviation Research (NIAR) - especially in the 7x10-ft Wind Tunnel.

 Important NASA JSP guidelines and information are as follows: